• Skip to primary navigation

 This easy Banana Bread with Maple Glaze is sweet and still full of plant-based goodness.
 It has been revamped into a delicious, healthy treat.

 The maple glaze takes the decadence over the top.
 You’ll want to serve this to your family and friends.
-It’s perfect for breakfast, a snack or to serve when you have company.
+It’s perfect for breakfast, a snack, or when you have company.

 Banana Bread Maple Glaze

-The walnuts are optional but it’s healthier with the walnuts included.
-Traditional banana bread is loaded with walnuts, they give a richness and great flavor to this recipe.
-Not to mention walnuts are incredibly healthy.
+Walnuts are optional.
+Traditional banana bread is loaded with walnuts, which give this recipe richness and great flavor.
+Not to mention, walnuts are incredibly healthy.

-Another thing to be mindful of is, to get a better product it is always recommended to use higher quality ingredients like organic cinnamon, high-quality vanilla, real maple syrup (not the sugary brand), and organic bananas.
+Another thing to be mindful of is that to get a better product; it is always recommended to use higher-quality ingredients like organic cinnamon, high-quality vanilla, real maple syrup (not the sugary brand), and organic bananas.

 Banana Bead Slice